fablecode/ygo-scheduled-tasks/README.md

 ![TPL Dataflow pipeline for Article Batches](/assets/images/tpl%20dataflow.png?raw=true "TPL Dataflow pipeline for Article Batches")

- The solution will have a single point of input.
-2 **Article Batch Processor** to processor the batches and the result placed in a article queue.
-Depending on the article category, one of the 4 **Processors** will process the article.
+ The solution will have a single point of input. **Article Batch Processor** to processor the batches and place article in queue.
+Depending on the article category, one of the **Processors** will process the article.
 Lastly, article data is then persisted to storage (SQL Server).

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.